yiliaomsft/app-service-quickstart-docker-images/README.md

  *Note:  If you are updating an existing image  , create a new version folder within your image folder.*

-2.Include a README.md within version folder to describe :
+2.Must include a README.md within version folder to describe :
 		a.
 Any changes with deployment of use of the image
 		b.
 Include comments if the image is not backward compatible and how user can manually upgrade to new version